ozank/ozank.github.io/theses.md

 ## Ongoing MSc Theses

-- Doğa Ceylan, *Electromagnetic Simulation and Optimization of an Electromagnetic Launcher*
 - Erencan Duymaz, *Contributing Grid Frequency by Using Synthetic Inertia Implementation in Wind Turbines Coupled to Grid via Power Electronics*
 - Aysel Akgemci, *Hybrid Excited Synchrnous Generator Design and Comparison of Direct Drive Wind Turbines*
 - Hakan Temiz, *Grid Impedance Estimation Based Adaptive Controller Design for Back-to-Back Wind Turbine Power Converters for Stable Operation in Distorted and Weak Grid*